 a) Calling the Title IX Coordinator at 703-993-8730(in an emergency, immediately call 9-1-1);

 b) Completing the Intake Form online at https://diversity.gmu.edu/intake-form; or

 c) E-mailing Mason’s Title IX Compliance Coordinator at email@example.com.

-3. Prohibited acts covered by University Policy #1202 – Sexual Harassment and Misconduct are available online at http://universitypolicy.gmu.edu/policies/sexual-harassment-policy/, and more information about Title IX Reporting is available at https://diversity.gmu.edu/title-ix.
+3. Prohibited acts covered by University Policy #1202 – Sexual and Gender-Based Misconduct and Other Forms of Interpersonal Violence are available online at http://universitypolicy.gmu.edu/policies/sexual-harassment-policy/, and more information about Title IX Reporting is available at https://diversity.gmu.edu/title-ix.

-The University requires that all CSAs and REs complete training on their responsibilities and reporting requirements under this policy.
+The University requires that all CSAs and Non-Confidential Employees complete training on their responsibilities and reporting requirements under this policy.
 The University shall provide such training on a regular basis.

 A. Campus Security Authority (CSA): CSAs include all University faculty, staff, and contractors who are not Pastoral Counselors or Professional Counselors (see definitions below).
 Additionally, all students fulfilling duties requiring them to take action or respond to particular issues on behalf of the institution (e.g., Resident Advisors) are also considered CSAs under this policy.
 Finally, vendors with day-to-day duties that are not controlled by the University are not designated as CSAs, but shall report crimes in compliance with University Policy Number 1404 – Reporting of Crimes, Accidents, Fires and other Emergencies.